Danlock/pkg/README.md

 This package encourages you to Wrap errors as they bubble up through the call stack.
 Wrapping multiple times won't punish you with stuttered stack traces.
+They will only improve the error with more function names.

-The resulting error will be self-explanatory...
+And the resulting error will be self-explanatory...
 Or more realistically as explanatory your package and function names. https://go.dev/doc/effective_go#names is still great advice.

 The error will also include the file:line info from the very first error in the chain.

-WrapMeta enables structured errors, allowing metadata to be easily logged. log/slog support is included.
-Slogging an error will include the file:line info from the start of an error chain and any metadata from WrapMeta calls.
+WrapAttr enables structured errors, allowing metadata to be easily included in logs. log/slog support is built in.
+Slogging an error will include the file:line info from the start of an error chain and any metadata from WrapAttr calls.

-errors/meta_test.go includes example output.
+errors/attr_test.go includes example output.

 ## ptr